nmdarksky/nmdarksky.github.io/legislation/email_short.md

+Some possible samples, always good to use your own words, but feel free to borrow whatever you want!

+******
 Dear Senator (or Representative)  XX,

 I'm contacting you as a constituent to express my strong support for bill in the the 2025 legislative session that will update the existing Night Sky Protection Act and to ask you to support it.